groutoutlook/TabGroupJump/readme.md

 # Tab Groups Jump
 A Visual studio extension for switching to different tab groups.

-[In this question](https://stackoverflow.com/questions/23381874/how-can-i-switch-to-a-different-tab-group-using-the-keyboard-in-visual-studio-20) someone wants to switch between different tab groups in Visual Studio; currently there is no built-in way to do so, so this extension adds a way.

 ## Installation
 - Straightforward as using release or self-built `.vsix` file.
+There is no warranty given I am living on the insider release as well.
 ## Exposed Commands

 Exposes various commands for navigating between tab groups: